nicolaschan/send_safe/README.md

 We want to use `x` from other threads.
 But `T` is not `Send`, so we cannot move `x` across threads.

-This crate provides `SendWrapper` which will create `x` in its own thread.
+This crate provides `SendWrapperThread` which will create `x` in its own thread.
 Then you can interact with `x` from other threads through the wrapper.

 This is safe because `x` always stays on its own dedicated thread.